 My work on BigSmallBig and Super Web-O-Matic, two businesses run by Fresh Tilled Soil, involved creating spreadsheets of local small businesses, using Twitter as a marketing tool, and provided feedback from an outside perspective on different technical applications of the companies.
 The two projects I enjoyed working on the most were creating a visual lay-out of the operational work flow of both BigSmallBig and Super Web-O-Matic and working on search engine optimization of both websites through link-building and social media use.

 In mapping out the work flow of Super Web-O-Matic, Eliza (another intern) and I were given the task of going through and documenting the website design application process through a variety of perspectives.
+For example, people like Eliza provide information for the directory of debt collectors and other such vitals and proceed onto submitting it to the domain owner.
 From there, I was given the task of condensing the process into a visual lay-out starting with the original submission of the website to the Makeover Machine by the potential client.
 In regards to search engine optimization, I was assigned the task of using different blog spaces and social media sites such as Twitter and Facebook to market the new websites.

 Aside from being a solid resume builder, my experience with Fresh Tilled soil has created value for me in a variety of ways.
 As an intern, I had the pleasure of meeting a lot of really great, down to earth people in the office.
 Working in an office that is essentially one large room has given me the luxury of being able to interact with people from every team: sales, marketing, design, etc; a luxury that is not offered in most internship environments, where teams are usually more segmented.
 In addition to the networking opportunities offered at Fresh Tilled, I was exposed to an array of useful knowledge particularly about growing a small business.